Poncé Gaudissard: Judgement at first instance

 In 2007, Gaudissard was tried for the rape of his sister-in-law, Muriel Montborgne.
 He was sentenced to 15 years' imprisonment.

 On 1 July 2008, Gaudissard went on trial before the Bouches-du-Rhône Assize Court for the double murder of Audrey and Chantal d'Amato.
 He was defended by Maître Guillaume de Palma.
-During the trial, Gaudissard claimed to be ‘innocent’ of any involvement in the crime.
+During the trial, Gaudissard claimed to be innocent of any involvement in the crime.
 The arguments of Gaudissard and his lawyer proved decisive in the trial, as the DNA found at the crime scene did not belong to Gaudissard.
-However, it was Gaudissard's former victims who described him as ‘violent’, “sadistic” and ‘perverse’.
+However, it was Gaudissard's former victims who described him as 'violent', "sadistic" and 'perverse'.
 During the trial, the various testimonies in the witness box were damning of Gaudissard.

 On 4 July, after a four-day trial, Gaudissard was found guilty of the double murder of Chantal and Audrey d'Amato.
 However, he benefited from extenuating circumstances and was sentenced to 30 years' imprisonment, with a 20-year security period.
-Gaudissard is appealing his conviction.
+Gaudissard appealed his conviction.